OUR PARa 84 APPROVALS

-Hughes Planning has unrivalled experience in successfully obtaining planning permission for Para 84 (and its earlier iterations) houses in different parts of the country, including sites within Green Belt and in Areas of Outstanding Natural Beauty.
+Hughes Planning has unrivalled experience in successfully obtaining planning permission for new country houses in different parts of England, including sites within Green Belt and in Areas of Outstanding Natural Beauty.

 walled garden, West SUSSEX